reconquest/shdoc/README.md

 `shdoc.awk` has no args and expects shell script with comments as described above on the stdin and will markdown output result on the stdout.

+it also supports tag @internal, which disables documentation generation for function that has the tag in heading comment

 Will produce following output:

 ## some:first:func()